KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 | **Metacognitive failure** | Violates introspection axioms | $K(K(x)) \neq \text{sign}(K(x))$ |
 | **Dunning-Kruger** | Not expressible | $K(x) = 0, K(K(x)) = -1$ |

 **Key Departure:** Epistemic logics typically assume idealized agents with perfect introspection.
-Our framework explicitly models **failures of introspection**—cases where $K(K(x)) \neq \text{sign}(K(x))$.
+Our framework explicitly models **failures of introspection**---cases where $K(K(x)) \neq \text{sign}(K(x))$.
 This captures the Dunning-Kruger effect and imposter syndrome, which are empirically observed but cannot be expressed in standard epistemic logics without violating the introspection axioms.

 Our approach can be seen as a **graded, psychologically realistic** extension of epistemic logic that relaxes the introspection axioms to accommodate metacognitive failures.